Inc44/dotfiles/COMMAND.md

 - `-pass 1 -f null /dev/null && \`: Execute a two-pass encoding, first pass with output directed to null
 - `-pass 2`: Execute the second pass of a two-pass encoding
 - `-pix_fmt yuv420p10le|yuv420p|yuv444p|rgba|bgra`: Set the pixel format
+- `-plays 0`: Set the number of times to loop an animated image (0 for infinite loop)
 - `-r float`: Set the frame rate of the output video
 - `-ss float`: Specify the start time for trimming, seeking to the given time position before starting to process the file
 - `-t float`: Set the duration of the output file